parmentelat/apssh/README-jobs.md

 # `apssh` and `asynciojobs`

-Originally, the idea presented here addresses the needs of experimetal research, where an experience often boils down to running jobs like preparing a set of nodes, initializing them, running some bash script, collecting results, all of them having temporal relationships.
+Originally, the idea presented here addresses the needs of experimental research, where an experience often boils down to running jobs like preparing a set of nodes, initializing them, running some bash script, collecting results, all of them having temporal relationships.

 ## `asynciojobs`
 `asynciojobs` is a microscopic orchestration engine for asyncio-based jobs - [see this link for details](https://github.com/parmentelat/asynciojobs/blob/master/README.ipynb).
 This is the part that handles the temporal relationships.